-- Discrimination not giving equal respect to an individual on the basis of age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex, and sexual orientation. - Harassment behaviour towards others which is unwanted, intimidating, offensive and/or affects the dignity of the individual or group of individuals. - Bullying a type of harassment which involves criticism, personal abuse or persistent actions which humiliate, intimidate, frighten or demean the individual. - Cyberbullying the use of electronic communication to bully a person, typically by sending messages of an intimidating or threatening nature. - Any form of child-on-child abuse. - Verbal abuse. - Possession of, or dealing/supplying, legal or illegal drugs, alcohol, tobacco or vaping products. - Under the influence of legal or illegal drugs, alcohol - Possession of any banned items. - Truancy (including internal truancy). - Persistent defiance. - Refusal to follow staff instructions/direction. - Refusing to comply with disciplinary sanctions. - Theft. - Vandalism. - Swearing, racist remarks or threatening language and/or behaviour.
+- Discrimination not giving equal respect to an individual on the basis of age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex, and sexual orientation. - Harassment behaviour towards others which is unwanted, intimidating, offensive and/or affects the dignity of the individual or group of individuals. - Bullying a type of harassment which involves criticism, personal abuse or persistent actions which humiliate, intimidate, frighten or demean the individual. - Cyberbullying the use of electronic communication to bully a person, typically by sending messages of an intimidating or threatening nature. - Any form of child-on-child abuse. - Verbal abuse towards staff, students or any member of the Lakelands community. - Possession of, or dealing/supplying, legal or illegal drugs, alcohol, tobacco or vaping products. - Under the influence of legal or illegal drugs, alcohol - Possession of any banned items. - Truancy (including internal truancy). - Persistent defiance. - Refusal to follow staff instructions/direction. - Refusing to comply with disciplinary sanctions. - Theft. - Vandalism.

-- Violence, fighting or aggression. - Repeated or persistent lateness to school and/or lessons. - Any 'low level' disruption such as talking over/distracting others or refusing to sit where placed within a seating plan. - Failure to complete classwork to the standard a pupil is capable of. - Rudeness. - Not being prepared for learning (e.g. not having essential equipment without good reason). - Refusing or failing to complete homework, submitting incomplete homework, or arriving at school without homework without good reason. - Disruption on public transport/school bus service/whilst cycling to/from school. - Use of mobile phones without permission. - · Graffiti and vandalism. - Other anti-social behaviours. - Any behaviour that threatens safety or presents a serious danger. - Any behaviour that seriously inhibits the learning of students. - Any behaviour that negatively impacts the efficient and effective operation of the school. - Any contravention of our school values; safe, smart, responsible and kind. - Any contravention of our 'CALM Corridors' approach (see appendix C)
+- Swearing, racist remarks or threatening language and/or behaviour. - Violence, fighting or aggression towards any member of the school community. - Any verbal or physical threatening/intimidating behaviour towards staff or students. - Any form of physical contact with staff. - Repeated or persistent lateness to school and/or lessons. - Any 'low level' disruption such as talking over/distracting others or refusing to sit where placed within a seating plan. - Failure to complete classwork to the standard a pupil is capable of. - Rudeness. - Not being prepared for learning (e.g. not having essential equipment without good reason). - Refusing or failing to complete homework, submitting incomplete homework, or arriving at school without homework without good reason. - Disruption on public transport/school bus service/whilst cycling to/from school. - Use of mobile phones without permission. - Graffiti and vandalism. - Other anti-social behaviours. - Any behaviour that threatens safety or presents a serious danger. - Any behaviour that seriously inhibits the learning of students. - Any behaviour that negatively impacts the efficient and effective operation of the school. - Any contravention of our school values; safe, smart, responsible and kind. - Any contravention of our 'CALM Corridors' approach (see appendix C)